Cimalab-unal/PancreaticCancerDetection-EndoscopyUltrasound/README.md

 ## Abstract

-**Background and Aims:** Pancreatic Cancer (PC), one of the most aggressive tumors, has reported mortality of 98% and a 5-year survival rate of 6.7%.
-Experienced gastroenterologists detect 80% of early stages with endoscopic ultrasonography (EUS).
-This paper proposes a second reader strategy to detect PC from an entire EUS procedure, rather than focusing on pre-selected frames as the state of the art methods do.

-**Methods:** The method detects echo tumoral patterns in frames with a higher probability of tumor.
-First, Speeded-Up Robust Features define a set of interest points with correlated heterogeneities among different resolutions.
+Pancreatic Cancer (PC) has reported mortality of 98% and a 5-year survival rate of 6.7%.
+Experienced gastroenterologists find out 80% of the early stages with endoscopic ultrasonography (EUS).
+This paper proposes an automatic second reader strategy to detect PC in an entire EUS procedure, rather than focusing on pre-selected frames, as the state-of-the-art methods do.
+The method unmasks echo tumoral patterns in frames with high probability of tumor.
+First, Speeded-Up Robust Features define a set of interest points with correlated heterogeneities among different filtering scales.
 Afterward, intensity gradients of each interest point are summarized by 64 features at certain locations and scales.
-A per-frame feature vector is built by separately concatenating statistics of each feature among 15 scales.
+A frame feature vector is built by concatenating statistics of each feature of the 15 groups of scales.
 Then, binary classification is performed by Support Vector Machine and Adaboost models.

-**Results:** Evaluation was performed using a data set with 66.249 frames, 16.585 of PC class, and 49,664 of non-PC class, randomly splitting ten times the data set in 70% for training and 30% for testing.
-The proposed method reached an accuracy of 92.1%, sensitivity of 96.3%, and specificity of 87.8.3%, outperforming results obtained by typical convolutional neural networks.
-The observed results are stable in noisy experiments while several deep learning approaches fail to maintain similar performance.
+Evaluation was performed using a data set with 55 subjects, 18 of PC class (16,585 frames), and 37 subjects of non-PC class (49,664 frames), randomly splitting ten times.
+The proposed method reached an accuracy of 92.1%, sensitivity of 96.3%, and specificity of 87.8.3%.
+The observed results are also stable in noisy experiments while deep learning approaches fail to maintain similar performance.

-**Conclusions:** Results suggest this strategy is suitable for a clinical scenario to support PC diagnosis.